voxpelli/webring-opml/README.md

 ## Technical details

+### Generation

+The script pulls the webri.ng:s JSON list of sites for the specific webring: https://webri.ng/webring/cssjoy/sites

+It then loops through them all, fetched their respective URL:s and looks for a `<link rel="alternate" href="..." />` within the returned HTML (as specified in eg. [RSS Autodiscovery](https://www.rssboard.org/rss-autodiscovery) and documented in [posts across the web](https://blog.jim-nielsen.com/2021/automatically-discoverable-rss-feeds/)).

+If any such links are found, the first one is deemed to represent the page and included in the OPML file.
+If no such link is found, the site will be excluded from the OPML.

+### GitHub Actions workflow

 Uses [a GitHub Actions workflow](.github/workflows/gh-pages.yml) that's runs daily (+ whenever I push to `main` or trigger it manually).

 That workflow does two things: